starwalker-sa/proj.malloc_scaled/README.md

-CopyRight by Anton Sheludko
+Copyright by Anton Sheludko

-MY SIMPLE SCALED MEMORY ALLOCATOR

-Description
+# Simple Scaled Memory Allocator

-MALLOC SCALED - is a general purpose memory allocator.
+Scaled memory allocator - is a general purpose memory pool allocator.
-It allocates, reallocates and releases memory blocks of various sizes.
+It allocates, reallocates and releases memory blocks of various sizes in constant time.

-MALLOC WAS BUILT IN AND SUCCESSFULY TESTED ON UNREAL ENGINE 5.4
+The memory allocator was built in and successfuly tested on UNREAL ENGINE 5.4.

-Future versions of the malloc will be much more optimized
+Future versions of the malloc will be much more optimized.

+# Source structure
+ 1. source/malloc_scaled      - the malloc source code;
+ 2. source/test_malloc_scaled - single malloc tests source code;
+ 3. source/test_mthread_perf_malloc_scaled - multithreaded performance malloc tests sources;
+ 4. source/malloc_scaled_for_UNREAL_ENGINE_5_4 - malloc source code for UE5;

+# How to launch
+Launch /bin/x64/Release/proj.test_mthread_perf_malloc_scaled.exe --thread-count=N, where N - number of simultaneous testing threads;
+By default N=5;

+# Performance tests results

 Performance test results you may see in the following files: